KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

 Well that isn't exactly what we're looknng for...

-Alright, let's make an educated guess and assume a 1-hour Fortnite session is comparable to a light-to-moderate 15-minute Wii Fit session (TODO: Why?).
-(TODO: What two numbers are we splitting differentially?)
-Splitting the difference, using a body mass of TODO, that's something like **219 KCal** above human base.
+Alright, let's make an educated guess and assume a 1-hour Fortnite session is comparable to a light-to-moderate 15-minute Wii Fit session.
+Using a body mass of 150lbs (68 Kg), splitting the difference between a light Wii Fit session (165 KCal) and a moderate one (272 KCal), that's something like **219 KCal** above human base.
 That works out to:

 <figure class="energy-usage card">
   <b>